Product Updates

 Improved

-We’ve enhanced the package experience on security.snyk.io to make it easier to explore package health and security information in one place.
+We’ve introduced an improved search and discovery experience on security.snyk.io, making it easier to explore open source packages, vulnerabilities, and security insights - all in one place.

 What’s new